No more typing reviews! Try our Samantha, our new voice AI agent.

 "Oracle Essbase enables organizations to take their strategic decisions, which helps them make the right decisions at the right time."

-"The most valuable feature is it’s robustness."
+"The most valuable feature of Greenplum is the Massively Parallel Processing (MPP)."

 Cons